 2. Adding Words or Phrases

 It may also help to have something to say along with the movements.
-You can, for example, say thank you and send gratitude or compassion to your feet and body as you move—a practice from Christopher Germer and Kristin Neff’s program Mindful Self-Compassion
+You can, for example, say thank you and send gratitude or compassion to your feet and body as you move—a practice from Christopher Germer and Kristin Neff’s program Mindful Self-Compassion.
+Or, you can quietly or internally repeat reminder phrases to yourself.

 Or these phrases, saying for each footstep: